This Dietitian-Approved Hack Makes My Oatmeal Taste Way Better

 For most of the year, I'm a savory breakfast gal.
 I like a couple of eggs in the morning, maybe with a little black pepper and cheese.
 But every year, when the mornings start to get really frigid, I crave a bowl of oatmeal—really, really good oatmeal.
-There's one simple trick that I use to take my oats to the next level: toasting.
+There's one simple trick that I use to take my oats to the next level: toasting them.

 That's right.
-I don't use fancy oats that have to be cooked for hours, and I don't drench them in butter and cream (although, yum).
+I don't use fancy oats that have to be cooked for hours, and I don't drench them in butter and cream (although, in moderation, yum).
 I simply toast the oats lightly in the bottom of a saucepan before adding my cooking liquid.

 For a more special-occasion breakfast (like a Saturday morning or even a holiday), try toasting the oats in a little bit of butter, which browns and creates even more delicious flavor.
-The extra fat also helps keep you full longer, and adds a nice body to the finished oats.
+The extra fat also helps keep you feeling full for longer, and adds a nice body to the finished oats.